 I mentioned the negative reviews on Trustpilot already—those were due to a scam site, which has since been resolved.
-I don’t think those reviews actually reflect on Palladium at all (though maybe they could’ve been more proactive in taking legal action faster against the scam site).
+I don’t think those reviews actually reflect on Palladium at all (though maybe they could’ve been more proactive in taking action faster against the scam site).

 But the vast majority of folks love their Palladium boots.
 A lot of reviewers seem to get them for hiking, which I can’t say I recommend.
 Leather boots are always stronger for hiking than canvas just because of the durability and ankle support aspect.